Many Japanese dog breeds have similar traits, so people often can't tell them apart.

 This is a large and imposing dog breed from the Molosser type.
-They originated in the mid-nineteenth century and are the result of crossing several breeds.
+They originated in the mid-nineteenth century and resulted from crossing several breeds.
 For example, the shorthaired German Pointer is St. Bernard, Mastiff, and Great Dane (for his fighting and protection).

-Some countries consider them a dangerous breed, so anyone wishing to own them must obtain a special license to own and bred them.
-Their hair is short and they are light brown, red, or mottled.
+Some countries consider them a dangerous breed, so anyone wishing to own them must obtain a special license to own and breed them.
+Their hair is short and light brown, red, or mottled.
 These dogs can weigh up to 100 kg.

-Also known as the Nippon Terrier, this dog breed is very difficult to find even in its home country.
+Also known as the Nippon Terrier, this dog breed is tough to find even in his home country.
 Some people believe that the Terriers appeared after they arrived via Dutch traders who had landed in Nagasaki.
-They quickly became pet favorites and became quite popular there and in other ports such as Yokohama.
+They quickly became pet favorites and became immensely popular there and in other ports, such as Yokohama.

-These dogs are tall, have white fur, and have almond eyes and black heads.
-In addition, they are cheerful and protective, and some people think they have the ability to react to their owners' facial expressions.
+These dogs are tall and have white fur, almond eyes and black heads.
+In addition, they are cheerful and protective, and some people think they can react to their owners' facial expressions.

 Japanese Spitz Dog

 Their tails are curled in a fur-like fashion.
-Usually, this is a very active animal, carefully watching the owner, which makes it a good pet.
-It also adapts well to the family environment.
-If you want them to look like cotton balls, you should comb them often.
+Usually, this is a very active animal, carefully watching the owner, which makes him a good pet.
+He also adapts well to the family environment.
+You should comb them often if you want them to look like cotton balls.

-This Japanese breed of dog has several names: Seta, Ainu-Ken, and Ainu.
-However, people often abbreviate their names to Do-ken.
+This Japanese dog breed has several names: Seta, Ainu-Ken, and Ainu.
+However, people often abbreviate their words to Do-ken.
 They originated in Hokkaido, hence their name.